-I,(Print name of student) , authorize the School of Nursing and administrative staff, and Exxat to release information to one another regarding my clinical physical and any relevant information related to participation in the nursing program at William Paterson University.
-The records are to be discussed verbally, via fax, or via email for the purpose of coordination of care.
+I,(Print name of student) , authorize the School of Nursing information to one another regarding my clinical to participation in the nursing program at William The records are to be discussed verbally, via fax, or via email for the purpose of coordination of care.
 This authorization shall remain in effect for one year from the date signed below (unless otherwise indicated).
 I understand that I have the right to revoke this authorization in writing, at any time by uploading such written notification to Exxat.
-However, my revocation will not be effective to the extent that we have taken action in reliance on the authorization or if this authorization was obtained as a condition of obtaining insurance coverage and the insurer has a legal right to contest a claim.
-Student ID# Date of Birth Signature of student (parent if minor) Date
+However, my revocation will not be effective to the extent that we have taken action in reliance on the authorization or if this authorization was obtained as a condition of obtaining insurance coverage and the insurer has a legal right to contest a claim. ed pursuant to the authorization may be subject to on and no longer protected by the HIPAA Privacy Student ID# Date of Birth Signature of student (parent if minor) Date